 "Legally Blonde: The Musical" was a lot of fun in 2012.
 Read Jasmine Joshua's review.

 "Tree," by Julie Hébert, is a powerfully staged and performed exploration of the meaning of family.
 The show ran January 24 through March 7, 2015.
 Read Kevin Kelly's review.

-"Ideation" is the latest wild fusion of ideas from innovative playwright Aaron Loeb.
+"Ideation" was a wild fusion of ideas from innovative playwright Aaron Loeb.
 Strap yourself in; it's a bumpy ride, says reviewer Kevin Kelly..
 September 23 through November 8, 2014.

 "The Winter's Tale," by William Shakespeare, got the ShakesBEERience treatment at Café Stritch on January 11, 2016.
 Tony Lacy-Thompson reviewed.

 "ShakesBEERience: Your Way" on September 22, 2015, raised some money to keep this nutty and fun project going, wherein actors in casual clothes, scripts in hand, perform Shakespeare at Café Stritch in San Jose.
 Tony Lacy-Thompson writes about it.
 Read on, McDuff!